ahujatarang/minivault-api/README.md

 ## 🧪 Future Improvements

 - Add more models using Ollama or ggml.
-- Improve logging with rotation/compression.
+- Improve logging with compression or remote log aggregation.
 - Add unit tests for API routes and CLI.